Admitted Claimant Frequently Asked Questions

 How will I know if the Program changes its Regulations?

 The Regulations change infrequently, however, if they are altered, generally all claimants are notified.
 Additionally, any proposed changes will be printed in the Virginia Register during a comment period.
-They also may be posted on this website.
+They also may be posted here on this website.

 General Questions